pallets/flask/docs/async-await.rst

         data = await async_db_query(...)
         return jsonify(data)

+Pluggable class-based views also support handlers that are implemented as coroutines.
+This applies to the :meth:`~flask.views.View.dispatch_request` method in views that inherit from the :class:`flask.views.View` class, as well as all the HTTP method handlers in views that inherit from the :class:`flask.views.MethodView` class.

 .. admonition:: Using ``async`` on Windows on Python 3.8

     Python 3.8 has a bug related to asyncio on Windows.
 If you encounter